The Erasmus+ programme

 Teachers are always very excited at the end.
 International training courses really are a good means to bring back motivation and satisfaction in a teacher’s daily work…

-… we can say this with certainty as we mainly work by organizing them!
+… we can say this with certainty as we mainly organize them!

-- Sharing of good teaching practices.
-These projects make teachers travel abroad to teach their subject in another school, or to assist a teacher from a foreign school in their daily duties.
+• Sharing good teaching practices.
+These projects allow teachers to travel abroad to teach their subject in another school, or to assist teachers from a foreign school with their daily tasks.
+These opportunities are ideal for language teachers and educators at the beginning of their careers who can greatly benefit from job shadowing.
+Anyone can participate!

-- Student mobility.
-These projects will allow classes of students to travel across Europe, and visit a foreign school.
+• Student mobility.
+These projects allow classes of students to travel across Europe, and visit foreign schools.

-It implies that schools will not need to form an international partnership (KA2) in order to implement school exchange activities.
+It implies that schools will not need to form an international partnership (KA2) to take part in these school exchange activities.

 >> Discover more about the Erasmus+ KA1